kramse/howto-camps/checklist-bornhack.md

 ## Servers and common stuff
 - [ ] Samsung printer
 - [ ] Server for 10G stuff
-- [ ] Small server for Elasticsearch stuff
+- [ ] Small server for other stuff, update Beaglebones with latest OpenBSD

 Also these things are used by more people in the village.
 Also ordered tables from BornHack and some more chairs.